Correlation dynamics of dipolar bosons in 1D triple well optical lattice: Methodology

-It is important to emphasize that in the ansatz, both the expansion coefficient $\lbrace C_{\vec{n}} (t); \sum_i n_i = N \rbrace$ and the orbitals $\lbrace \phi_i(x,t) \rbrace_{i=1}^M$ that build up the permanents are time-dependent fully variationally optimized quantities.
-In MCTDHB(M), the vectors $\vec{n} = (n_{1}, n_{2},...n_{M})$ are the occupation of the orbitals in a single configuration and preserve the total number of particles $n_{1} + n_{2} + ... + n_{M} = N$.
-The efficiency of MCTDHB comes from the variationally optimized and time adaptive basis which makes the sample Hilbert space dynamically follow the motion of the many-body dynamics.
-For $M \rightarrow \infty$, the set of parmanents $\{ \vert \vec{n};t \rangle \}$ spans the complete $N$ boson Hilbert space and the expansion is exact.
-However for practical purpose we limit the size of the Hilbert space.
+MCTDHB theory is established as the most efficient way to solve the time-dependent many-body problems of interacting bosons accurately and has been applied for a wide set of problems~\cite{ref4,ref5,ref6,PRL99,jpb_peter1,jpb_peter2,ofir76,jpb_peter3,PRA_peter1,PRX_axel,pra2015,roy97,bera18}.
+In the limit of $M \rightarrow \infty$, the set of permanents $\{ \vert \vec{n};t \rangle \}$ spans the complete $N$ boson Hilbert space.
 As the permanents are time-dependent, a given degree of accuracy is reached with a shorter expansion as compared to the time-independent basis.
-We solve the TDSE with the recursive MCTDHB (R-MCTDHB) package~\cite{axelN1,axelN2,axelN3}.
-By propagating the MCTDHB equations of motion in imaginary time for a given initial guess excitations are exponentially dropped and the system relaxes to the ground state.
-In quench dynamics, we initialize the system in some preferred ground state (SF/MI) at $t<0$ and lattice depth is abruptly changed (raised up or down) at $t=0$.
-For the present study, both for the short- and long-range interaction we keep $M=6$ orbitals to achieve the convergence.
-The convergence is ascertained by systematically increasing the number of orbitals and observing no change in the calculated quantities such as energy and one-body density.
-Additionally, the convergence is further assured when the occupation of the last orbital is negligible.
-In our present computation we find that $M = 6$ orbitals are adequate to capture the correct physics.
+To solve the TDSE for the wave function $\vert \psi(x,t) \rangle$, one~needs to determine the evolution of the coefficients $\lbrace C_{\vec{n}} (t); \sum_i n_i = N \rbrace$ and orbitals $\lbrace \phi_i(x,t) \rbrace_{i=1}^M$ with time.
+Their equations of motion are derived requiring the stationarity of the action functional with respect to the variations of the time-dependent coefficients and the set of time-dependent orbitals.
+The set of nonlinear integro-differential equations are simultaneously solved by the recursive MCTDHB (R-MCTDHB) package~\cite{axelN1,axelN2,axelN3}.
+It is stressed that a MCTDHB is much more accurate than exact diagonalization (ED) method.
+In ED, the time-independent basis is employed which are built up from the eigenvalues of a one-body problem and are not further optimized to take into the account the dynamics and correlations in the system.
+Conversely, MCTDHB uses time adaptive many-body basis set and its evolution follows from the time-dependent variational principle.
+Thus, the error resulting from the truncation of Hilbert space is minimized by the basis at any given instant of time.
+For the present study, for both the short- and long-range interactions, we keep $M=6$ orbitals to achieve convergence.
+Convergence is ascertained by systematically increasing the number of orbitals and observing no change in the calculated quantities such as energy and one-body density.
+Additionally, convergence is further assured when the occupation of the last orbital is negligible.
+In our present computation, we find that $M = 6$ orbitals are adequate to capture the correct physics.